juris-futura/HsInHH/4_molecules.md

 ## Pros

 * imperative
-* more declarative alternative to python
+* more declarative alternative to writing python
 * simpler to use than expressions
 * ideal for testing atoms